Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 Stop 1 – Hawa Mahal

-It was designed in the 1790’s to enable the ladies of the royal household to watch the life and processions of the city outside without being seen themselves.
+• The Royal View: It allowed the women of the royal household to observe daily life and festive processions in the streets below without being seen themselves.

-• Tip: There is a photo spot outside the famous front façade.
-Or take the narrow stairs to the top storey for a great view over Jantar Mantar and the City Palace.
+• The Best Angles: There is a photo spot outside the famous front façade that gets very busy.
+But take the narrow stairs to the top storey for a great view over Jantar Mantar and the City Palace

 Hawa Mahal 2 day Jaipur itinerary tour India with kids.